 Timo Lüke

-Interested in instruction, and assessment, especially for learners with disabilities or at risk.
-Special educator with a focus on learning & intellectual disabilities, and enthusiastic user of single-case research methods.
+Interested in assessment and instruction, especially for learners with disabilities or at risk.
+Special educator with a focus on learning & intellectual disabilities, and enthusiastic user of single-case research methods and Open Science practices.

 Related